skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 - **restart** *(string)* - Default: *None*

   This argument determines writting options for restarting dynamics from halted trajectory.
+  If this argument is *None*, the dynamics will be start from a new point.
+If not, it will read 'RESTART.bin' to continue a dynamics.

   + *'write'*: Write a new output, starting from halted timestep.
   + *'append'*: Write a output continually starting from a halted timestep.